 5. Easy Record Keeping

-In a sole proprietorship, separating finances won’t protect you from liability, but it can help with bookkeeping as the business grows.
+While this is much simpler, keeping business and personal finances together is typically not recommended, as having separate records helps you monitor cash flow closely.
+In a sole proprietorship, separating finances won’t protect you from liability—but it can help with bookkeeping as the business grows.
 It will also make it easier if you decide to transition to an LLC or other formal business structure.
-We reviewed the best business checking accounts and put Chase at the top.
-New customers can qualify for up to $200 in bonuses.

 5 Cons of a Sole Proprietorship

-It’s important to consider sole proprietorship pros and cons.
-The biggest drawback is unlimited liability for a business owner, who can be held personally responsible for obligations of the business.
-You also won’t be able to hire W2 employees (only 1099 contract workers), which could create a significant problem if you plan on growing your business.
+It’s important to consider both the advantages and disadvantages of sole proprietorships.
+The biggest drawback is unlimited liability for a business owner, who can be held personally responsible for the obligations of the business.
+Also, if you hire employees, you’ll be personally liable for their actions.

 1. Unlimited Liability

-If you’re a sole proprietor, you don’t have any of the limited liability protections offered in an LLP, LLC, S-corporation, or C-corporation.
-You are personally liable for all business expenses and debts, if someone’s hurt on your property, or is harmed by a product of your business or a mistake you make.
+If you’re a sole proprietor, you don’t have any of the limited liability protections offered in a limited liability partnership (LLP), LLC, S-corp, or C-corp.
+You are personally liable for all business expenses and debts and if someone is hurt on your property or is harmed by a product of your business or a mistake you make.
 This means that there is no legal difference between you and your business.

-Some liabilities in a sole proprietorship that you’ll be personally responsible for include:
+Some liabilities in a sole proprietorship that you’ll be personally responsible for are:

 - Expenses incurred by your business